stclib/STC/docs/crand_api.md

-# Module crandom: Pseudo Random Number Generators
+# Module crand: Pseudo Random Number Generators

 This describes the API of module **crand**.
 It contains a *64-bit PRNG*, and can generate bounded uniform and normal distributed random numbers.